EricPortela/ikea-assignment/README.md

 - Inventory consists of Article(s)

-- Products consists of Product which in turn consists of ProductPart
+- Products consists of Product which in turn consists of ProductArticle

 - Warehouse holds Inventory + Product